School Info, Enrollment & Policies

 Withdrawal Due to Medical Reasons

 Students who need to withdraw from their online course(s) for medical reasons may be eligible for a medical withdrawal and refund.
 A medical withdrawal will be considered only if accompanied by a written verification from a medical doctor on letterhead stating the student cannot complete the semester due to an illness or disability.
-Please note the doctor’s note must be in English to be considered.
+Please note the doctor’s note must be in English and in an uneditable format to be considered.
 The withdrawal will not be allowed if a student fails to submit medical documentation to the Student Success Specialist prior to the end of week 8 of the semester.
 If the requested medical withdrawal is approved, the student will receive a grade of “W” for the semester.

 Withdrawal from Berklee Online with Financial Aid